R35007/create-app-vscode-extension/README.md

 ## Features

-- Easy to create a boilerplate app using the `Create App: Interactive`view.
+- Easy to create a boilerplate app using the `Create App: Interactive` view.
 - Bored of interactive form fields, no worries.
 Try the new `Create App: Quick` command to create a app in seconds using vscode quick pick command pallet.
-- Create our own custom apps and commands that generates interactive form fields and quick picks.
+- Add our own custom apps and commands that generates interactive form fields and quick picks.

 ## Supported Apps: